 Fig. 17.
-Investigation of absorbed energy in blades designed by bio-simulator method (from left to right blade angle of 20, 25 and 30 degrees)

-In Table 6, the absorbed energy levels for the blades designed using simple and biomimicry methods are compared, showing that in the bio mimic design method, the amount of energy available in the blade is greatly minimized, indicating an improvement in the designed blade.
+Investigation of absorbed energy in blades designed by bio-simulator method (from left to right blade angle of 20, 25 and 30 degrees) In Table 6, the absorbed energy levels for the blades designed in a simple and biomimicry method are compared, which shows that in the biomimic design method, the amount of energy available in the blade is greatly minimized and shows an improvement in the designed blade.